DAY SPAS & WELLNESS

 There's nothing like a massage, facial or body treatment to boost the holiday mood.
 In Bright, check out Cheeky Bits Boutique, Bright Beauty Boutique, Botanic Alps and Mountain Wellness, which also hosts services in Mount Hotham during winter.
 For acupuncture and myotherapy, visit Bright Natural Therapies.
 Over the gap in Mount Beauty, spoil yourself at the Lilli Pilli Day Spa & Larder.
 In Myrtleford, relax at the Myrtleford Massage Clinic, drop into Elenarose Beauty Therapy or Nail & Beauty FX for nails, waxing and beauty services.
 Alternatively, alleviate your aches and pains at Myrtleford Clinical Thai Massage.

 Our region is home to some fantastic yoga and meditation practitioners.
-In Bright, Bright Yoga Space offers the Indigenous mindfulness practice of Wayapa Wuurrk & Winagar Gurru, vinyasa flow yoga and yin yoga, while Bright Boot Camp has hot yoga and pilates.
+In Bright, Bright Yoga Space offers the Indigenous mindfulness practice of Wayapa Wuurrk & Winagar Gurru, vinyasa flow yoga and yin yoga.
+Conveniently in the same building you will find Mountain Pilates.
+Bright Boot Camp has hot yoga and pilates.
 Additionally, keep an eye out for the regular Vinyasa In The Vines events at Ringer Reef Winery.
 In Mount Beauty, The Beauty of Yoga offers vinyasa, yin and restorative yoga, pranayama and meditation, and Wildflower Pilates runs flow pilates classes in the park.
 In Myrtleford, Mina Yoga teaches Dru Yoga from a very scenic studio overlooking the valley.

 Bright and its surrounding towns host a wide variety of hair dressers, colourists and stylists to prepare you for that special occasion.
 In Bright, try Cheeky Bits Boutique, She N He Hair Salon and Mirror Mirror Hair Salon.
 For men, a trip to The Little Chop Shop in Bright is a must for a quick trim.
 There are plenty of hair salons in Myrtleford, with Bizza Hair Studio, Hair In Fashion and Style Inn to name just a few.
 For those with curly hair, Myrtleford even has its very own curl specialist – Goodman's Curl Care.
 And over the gap in Mount Beauty, Birdsnest Hair Salon will leave you feeling like a new person.